 Hotel ArtemisDirected by Drew Pearce Publishing House: Global Road Entertainment, WME Global Released: 06.08.18 Review by Sherin Nicole | June 7, 2018 at 12:00 PM

 Basically: It’s kinda like George A. Romero wrote an action-thriller in John Wick’s world.
+Only not that good.

 You’ll enjoy Hotel Artemis.
 It’s hard not to when the cast is this good.
 Jodie Foster and Sterling K. Brown, Sofia Boutella and Dave Batista, Brian Tyree Henry and Zach Quinto, and to top it all off there’s the secret sauce of all good genre movies: Jeff Goldblum.
 See what I’m saying?
 You can’t help but lean forward to learn more.